TashiRabten/MantraCountUI/README.md

 3. Set start date to `5/20/25` and search for `"Tare"` or `"Vajrasattva"`
 4. Notice how synonyms like "Tara/Tare" and "Vajrasatva/Vajrasattva" are handled
 5. Check "Todos os Mantras" to see all entries with appropriate deity images
+6. Check "Sem Fiz": ⚠️ Line 9: Missing action word "fiz"
+7. Check "Dias Faltates" for Guru mantra and see 5/21/25 as a mantra submission missing day

 ---